Boost Your .NET Projects: Unleashing the Power of Spargine’s Numeric Extension Methods

 Increases the specified integer by a given step, ensuring it does not exceed a defined upper bound.

 Checks if a given number is even.
-It supports multiple types including decimal, double, float, int, long, sbyte, and short.
+It supports multiple types, including decimal, double, float, int, long, sbyte, and short.

 Determines whether a value falls within a specified range.
 This method works with decimal, double, int, and long types.